nowhereman999/BASIC-To-6809/README.md

 V 3.00
 - Added SDC file support, you can now read and write files on the SDC filesystem directly
 - If a 6309 is present it puts it in native mode (should speed up code about 15%)
-- Added compiler option -a which makes your program audostart
+- Added compiler option -a which makes your program autostart
-- Fixed a bug where if a variable name had AND,OR,MOD,XOR,NOT or DIVR in the name it would create variable names and operatorsout of it
+- Fixed a bug where if a variable name had AND,OR,MOD,XOR,NOT or DIVR in the name it would create variable names and operators out of it
-- Fixed a bug with IF command with mulitple numeric commands that were'nt evavluating properly
+- Fixed a bug with IF command with multiple numeric commands that weren't evaluating properly

 V 2.22
 - Fixed a bug with a comment at the end of a DATA statement, it was sometimes not being ignored